 A new study highlights the most dangerous places for cyclists in the state of Utah.
 Currently, the state ranks relatively low nationwide among cyclist deaths, but the number of accidents statewide is by no means low.
-According to the study, done by an injury law firm in Salt Lake City, more than 370 bicyclists are injured in the state every year.
+According to the study, done by an injury law firm in Layton, more than 370 bicyclists are injured in the state every year.
 It also found that nearly 50% of people injured are under the age of 25.
 Below are the top 5 cities and areas where the most injuries and accidents are happening.

 Top 5 locations

 The study ranked specific zones across the state and focused on the amount of crashes, serious injury and minor injuries to rank each location.
 In total it listed 33 locations and ranked them by how dangerous they are, given the history or crashes.
 Below are a breakdown of the top 5 most dangerous.

 #1 Provo- Downtown: The accidents are located mostly on Center street/freedom Blvd.
 This area totals 70 crashes, and only 3 with serious injuries and no deaths reported.
 Nonetheless, it’s considered the most dangerous zone for bicyclists in the area.

 #2 Salt Lake City – Downtown: The center point for collisions is on 200 S/State Street.
 77 crashes have been reported with one serious injury and 36 minor injuries and no deaths reported.
 It’s important to note that nearly 50% of accidents resulted in injuries.